Bhavan-Prakash/network-intrusion-detection-machine-learning/README.md

 ### 6. Model Training

-After preprocessing the dataset, machine learning models were trained using the processed data.
+After preprocessing the dataset, machine learning model DecisionTreeClassifier was trained using the processed data.
-The models learn patterns from the network traffic features and try to predict the correct traffic label.
+The model learn patterns from the network traffic features and try to predict the correct traffic label.

 ---

 ### 7. Model Evaluation

-The trained model was evaluated using the test dataset that was not used during training.
+The trained model was evaluated using the train not test dataset.

 Common evaluation metrics include: